- Apply simple Automation to realize more efficient manpower utilization.

 Although supply and demand dynamics may warrant compensation increases and temporary workers can be utilized, there are other strategies that should also be pursued.

-Application of “simple low cost automation” can allow you to redesign the work structure of your employees, increase output per employee, and provide for a means to evaluate and train new entry level employees.
+The application of “simple low-cost automation” can allow you to redesign the work structure of your employees, increase output per employee, and provide for a means to evaluate and train new entry-level employees.

 Typical stand-alone robot arms with welding packages cost between $28,000 and $40,000.
 A pre-engineered work cell with safety equipment starts at about $50,000.
 Properly implemented, these simple forms of automation can result in 2 people producing an equivalent level of products as 3 to 4 employees currently.
 This strategic move in itself can allow you to improve your manufacturing capacity without adding employees and realize a strong ROI from the upfront costs.